matatirosolutions/CorleyMaintenanceBundle/README.md

 }
 ```

-Register the bundle in your `AppKernel`
+For pre-Flex applications register the bundle in `AppKernel.php`

 ```php
 public function registerBundles()